President & Chief Executive Officer

-Managing Director, ESG Research
+Managing Director, Quantitative Research

-Chief Analyst and Director of Development
+Chief Analyst & Director of Development

 A founding principal of The Corporate Library, a GMI Ratings predecessor firm, Mr. Marshall is responsible for GMI Ratings’ product design and development.
 Mr. Marshall is the chief architect of some of GMI Ratings’ pivotal product innovations, including the Board Analyst director database and the Governance Information Screening Tool (GIST).
 Together with former analyst Jackie Cook, he also developed the Board Analyst Director Interlocks Tool, the first commercial application of social network theory in this field.